One of the exciting things that I did during my first trip to the United States is the White House Tour.

 Most people don't know that The White House is open for public tours.
 However, only the East Wing Tour can be requested by the public while the West Wing Tour is by invitation only.

 White House tours are free of charge, however, getting slots can be tricky.
 For US citizens, White House tours can be scheduled through their congressional representatives.
-For foreigners (non-US citizens), you may contact your country's embassy in Washington DC to request for a tour.
+For foreigners (non-US citizens), you may contact your country's embassy in Washington DC to request a tour.

-|at the park while lining up to have the tour|
+|at the park, while lining up to have the tour|

 Tours can be scheduled for as early as three months ahead but as late as 21 days ahead.
-We got a Saturday schedule at 11:30am, and we were asked to be at the visitors entrance 15 minutes before our scheduled time.
+We got a Saturday schedule at 11:30am, and we were asked to be at the visitors' entrance 15 minutes before our scheduled time.

 We left our things inside the car and brought only the permitted items: passport (for me), government ID (for the boyfie), mobile phones, wallets and print out of tour schedule.
-There is no required outfits but we were asked to dress for the weather.
+There are no required outfits but we were asked to dress for the weather.